-Deep Fried Turkey – if you haven’t had it, I promise you are missing out on a juicy and well-flavored turkey.
-It isn’t only people in Texas, home of the fried food exhibit in their State Fair, that enjoy this.
-You can deep fry a turkey at home.
+Deep-fried turkey—if you haven’t had it, I promise you are missing out on a juicy and well-flavored turkey.
+It isn’t only people in Texas, home of the fried food exhibit in their State Fair, who enjoy this.
+You can deep-fry a turkey at home.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.